DCunnama/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: Dr Daniel Cunnama
     subtitle: >-
-      Astrophysicist, science communicator, and content creator with a focus on making astronomy count for more than just curiosity
+      I connect people to the cosmos—through research, strategy, and storytelling.Astrophysicist, science communicator, and content creator
+      with a focus on making astronomy count for more than just curiosity
     styles:
       self:
         height: auto